costab06/GettingAndCleaningData/codebook.md

 Good luck!

 So two datasets must be created.
 One that is the "raw data" containing columns with "mean" and "std" measurements, having descriptive variable names and the activity levels set appropriately.
-And a second independent dataset witht he avarages of each variable for each subject and activity.
+And a second independent dataset with the averages of each variable for each subject and activity.